eu-parc/aggregate-exposure-modelling/README.md

 At the present stage, this repository contains a main conceptual model diagram identifying the relevant entities and relationships, several sub-diagrams in which specific parts are worked out in more detail, and a [glossary](glossary.csv) of terms and definitions of the entities of the model.
 This model is constructed using the established glossary of PARC AD 6.3 as a basis and alignment between the diagram and this glossary should be maintained.

+# Scope

+Currently, the scope of the aggregate exposure conceptual model is restricted to human exposure.
+At a later stage, the scope could be broadened to also include environmental exposures.
+There is a known overlap with the following other related domains domains in PARC: human (bio)monitoring, PBK modelling, and source-to-dose modelling.

 # Approach

 An iterative approach is proposed to design the conceptual model to ensure that it is optimized for more pragmatic use.
 The process is depicted in the figure below.